Betterment/authorized_persona/README.md

   # self.authorization_tier_attribute_name = :auth_tier

   # If you want to use validations to keep bad data from making it into your table
   # do the following.
-The authorization_tier_names method is defined by PCA based
+The authorization_tier_names method is defined by AuthorizedPersona based
   # on the `authorization_tiers` declaration above.
   validates :authorization_tier, inclusion: { in: authorization_tier_names }